seaninsight/react-fundamentals/README.md

 - React Router
 - Static vs dynamic routes and data
 - Code splitting (router is a good place to do it)

-## Global State: Redux / Zustand / etc.

-- Third party libraries
-- Redux and Redux Toolkit are king
-- Newcomers and their goals

 ## Data Fetching